jrnd-io/jr-website/content/docs/Recipes/_index.md

 }
 ```

-This template uses the `fromcsv` function, which looks for the corresponding column in the CSV file `users.csv`.
-Here's an example of what that CSV file might contain:
+This template uses the `fromcsv` function, which looks for the corresponding columns in the CSV file `users.csv`.
+Here's an example of a sample CSV file's content:

 ```bash
 NAME, SURNAME